All Episodes

 I don't agree with you.

-I certainly don't think that people have committed a crime to come here who would be tolerated in most nearly no other countries with this level, this level of magnitude when we're talking about 18 million people of the last three years.
+I certainly don't think that people have committed a crime to come here who would be tolerated in most nearly no other countries with this level, this level of magnitude when we're talking about 18 million people over the last three years.

 I don't think that's compassionate.

-That's the greater problem, which I think we would both agree as moderates, where the wealth gap is not as important as the poverty and the increase therein.
+The wealth gap is not as important as the poverty and the increase therein.

 And you're misrepresenting the policy or the idea that Gerald proposed.

-I believe that was kind of tongue-in-cheek with a very, very short turnaround time frame.
+I believe that was kind of tongue-in-cheek with a very, very short turnaround timeframe.

 Here's what mine is.